ten-protocol/ten-documentation/docs/4-write-ten-dapp/1-high-level-concepts.md

 TEN disables `getStorageAt` by default and ensures private variables are truly private, only accessible through authorized functions that developers define.

-See [Smart Contracts](./4-smart-contracts.md) for more information.
+Revisit [Data Acess](../3-smart-contract-features/1-data-access.md) for more information.

 ## Data Access Control Primitives